COVID-19 (Coronavirus) Updates

 City of Greer Facilities

-Public access to City buildings is closed.
-Employees will continue to staff City offices and may be contacted by phone and email.
+Employees continue to be available by phone and email.
 Contact information is posted on entries to each department and is also available at www.cityofgreer.org.

 South Carolina Gov. Henry McMaster has directed law enforcement across the state to disperse gatherings of three or more people in public.
 Officers are permitted to use their best judgement after determining if the gathering threatens public health.
 This does not affect people in law-abiding businesses or families who may be on outings.

 The golf course remains open and is implementing the following policies: